 So are love contracts actually worth it?
 Sorry to break your heart: probably not.
-Legally speaking, the agreements are exceedingly difficult to defend in court.
+Legally speaking, a love contract is exceedingly difficult to defend in court.
 That’s mostly because sexual harassment plaintiffs can claim that they were coerced into signing one—a legitimate argument for those subject to at-will employment.
-Indeed, in a 2005 Montana Supreme Court case it was ruled that the agreements carried no weight because they were “contracts of adhesion,” or take it or leave it propositions where the signee has little or no bargaining power.
+Indeed, in a 2005 Montana Supreme Court case it was ruled that love contracts amount to nothing more than “contracts of adhesion,” take it or leave it propositions where the signee has little or no bargaining power.

 In practice, managing love contracts at a growing or large company is untenable.
-Between running open enrollment, processing payroll, and navigating state and local compliance, taking on the additional responsibility of tracking office romances is hardly enticing.
+Between running open enrollment, processing payroll, and navigating state and local compliance, taking on the additional responsibility of tracking office romances with love contracts isn't practical.
 What’s more, it does little to dispel HR’s reputation as company gossipers.

 All things considered, the love contract has one other fatal flaw: it requires employees to come forward and openly admit to the existence of a relationship in the first place.
 According to the same CareerBuilder survey cited earlier, over a third of workplace romances are secret, and 20 percent are extramarital affairs.
 It’s unlikely that individuals in either of these cases would willingly sit before HR and sign a legal document affirming their romance.